downloads | documentation | faq | getting help | mailing lists | licenses | wiki | reporting bugs | php.net sites | conferences | my php.net

 Genera una cadena de bytes pseudo-aleatoria, con el número de bytes determinado por el parámetro length.

-También indica si se usó un algoritmo criptográficamente fuerte para producir loa bytes pseudo-aleatorios, y hace esto mediante el parámetro opcional crypto_strong.
-Es raro que este parámetro sea FALSE, pero algunos sistemas pueden ser antiguos rotos.
+También indica si se usó un algoritmo criptográficamente fuerte para producir los bytes pseudo-aleatorios, y hace esto mediante el parámetro opcional crypto_strong.
+Es raro que este parámetro sea false, pero algunos sistemas pueden ser antiguos o no funcionar correctamente.

 Parámetros